Your education resume is a crucial tool in showcasing your skills, expertise, and accomplishments to hiring managers.

 Skills:

-• Exceptional communication proficiency, both written and verbal, with students, parents, and colleagues.
+• Communicate clearly and effectively with students, parents, and fellow teachers.

 References: